kekojones12/Project-1/README.md

 ### Hypothesis and Null Hypothesis:

 #### Null Hypothesis
-Overall Crime: Covid-19 did not have a significant effect on crime in Los Angeles By Bureau: Covid-19 did not have a significant effect on crime in each area of Los Angeles By Gender: Covid-19 did not have a significant effect on the victim gender By Type: Covid-19 did not have a significant effect on domestic violence and child abuse
+Annual Crime: Covid-19 did not have a significant effect on crime in Los Angeles
+<br>By Bureau: Covid-19 did not have a significant effect on crime in each area of Los Angeles
+<br>By Gender: Covid-19 did not have a significant effect on the victim gender
+<br>By Type: Covid-19 did not have a significant effect on domestic violence and child abuse

 #### Alternate Hypothesis
-Overall Crime: Covid-19 did have a significant effect on crime in Los Angeles By Bureau: Covid-19 did have a significant effect on crime in each area of Los Angeles By Gender: Covid-19 did have a significant effect on the victim gender By Type: Covid-19 did have a significant effect on domestic violence and child abuse
+Overall Crime: Covid-19 did have a significant effect on crime in Los Angeles
+<br>By Bureau: Covid-19 did have a significant effect on crime in each area of Los Angeles
+<br>By Gender: Covid-19 did have a significant effect on the victim gender
+<br>By Type: Covid-19 did have a significant effect on domestic violence and child abuse

 ### Data Cleaning